wutadamyt/Photop-Deluxe/README.md

 + Adds typing notifications to chats

 How to Install:
 + Find a Chrome extension that lets you inject code into a website.
 Add it, and make sure it injects the code automatically.
-I use [https://chrome.google.com/webstore/detail/code-injector/jgcallaoodbhagkaoobenaabockcejmc](Code Injector).
+I use [Code Injector](https://chrome.google.com/webstore/detail/code-injector/jgcallaoodbhagkaoobenaabockcejmc).
 + Make sure you have the url to app.photop.live